What makes a chair strong?

 There are various factors to chair strength.
 These include materials, levelness, and of course, joinery.

-First, lets talk about material.
+First, let’s talk about materials.
 Chairs can be built from any wood available.
 Softer hardwoods make for more comfortable chairs.
 Softer hardwoods are also better for carving details in back slats, legs, etc. However, the harder the hardwood, the more durable the chair.
 So, for extremely strong chairs, it is better go with the hardest hardwoods you can get your hands on.

 What are the hardest of the hardwoods?